-Many filter manufacturers will define the expected pressure loss and dirt holding capacity, using curves related to pressure and flow.
+Many filter manufacturers will define the expected pressure loss and dirt holding capacity using curves related to pressure and flow.
 Therefore, particle-removal filters should be selected based on acceptable pressure drop and pipe-connection size.

-Aerosol carryover through such filters is commonly stated as parts per million (ppm) of oil vs. air by weight and will range from 1 to as little as 0.01 ppm.
+Aerosol carryover through such filters is commonly stated as parts per million (ppm) of oil vs. air by weight and range from 1 to as little as 0.01 ppm.
 Coalescing filters are often rated to remove aerosols that are substantially smaller than the nominal size of the smallest solid particle that would be captured.
 Some models offer dual-stage filtration; the first removes solid particulates to protect the coalescing element in the second stage.